Tejaaswini28499/Training-Devops/Docker 2025/My understanding.md

 virtual machine:

 server which can be provided by IBM or HP upon that you will install hypervisor
-hypervisor: is a software that can install your VM's on BareMetal or physical servers
+hypervisor: is a software that can install your VM's on BareMetal(ec2VM) or host OS(Runs on top of a host operating system)

 Instead of one server you are logically isolation breaking that into many and calling as VM's